 Standby letters of credit are conditional commitments issued by the Bank to guarantee the performance of a customer to a third party.
 Those guarantees are primarily issued to support public and private borrowing arrangements and, generally, have terms of one year, or less.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
 The Bank holds collateral, as detailed above, supporting those commitments if deemed necessary.
 In the event the customer does not perform in accordance with the terms of the agreement with the third party, the Bank would be required to fund the commitment.
 The maximum potential amount of future payments the Bank could be required to make is represented by the contractual amount shown in the previous summary.
-If the commitment is funded, the Bank would be entitled to seek recovery from the customer.
-As of December 31, 2016 and 2015, no amounts have been recorded as liabilities for the Bank's potential obligations under these guarantees.
+If the customer.
+As of December 31, 2017 and 2016, no amounts have been recorded as liabilities for the Bank's potential obligations under these guarantees.

-The Company has executed contracts for the sale of mortgage loans in the secondary market in the amount of \$3,043,000 and \$3,443,000 as of December 31, 2016 and 2015, respectively.
-These amounts include loans held for sale of \$107,000 and \$118,000 as of December 31, 2016 and 2015, respectively, and loan commitments, included in the summary in this Note, of \$2,936,000 and \$3,325,000 as of December 31, 2016 and 2015, respectively.
+The Company has executed contracts for the sale of mortgage loans in the secondary market in the amount of \$2,189,000 and \$3,043,000 as of December 31, 2017 and 2016, respectively.
+These amounts include loans held for sale of \$42,000 and \$107,000 as of December 31, 2017 and 2016, respectively, and loan commitments, included in the summary in this Note, of \$2,147,000 and \$2,936,000 as of December 31, 2017 and 2016, respectively.

 A portion of residential mortgage loans sold to investors in the secondary market are sold with recourse.
-Specifically, certain loan sales agreements provide that if the borrower becomes 60 days or more delinquent during the first six months following the first payment due, and subsequently becomes 90 days or more delinquent during the first 12 months of the loan, the Bank must repurchase the loan from the subject investor.
-The Bank did not repurchase any loans from secondary market investors under the terms of these loan sales agreements during the years ended December 31, 2016 and 2015.
+Specifically, certain loan sales agreements provide that if the borrower becomes 60 days or more delinquent during the first six months following the first payment due, and subsequently becomes

+90 days or more delinquent during the first 12 months of the loan, the Bank must repurchase the loan from the subject investor.
+The Bank did not repurchase any loans from secondary market investors under the terms of these loan sales agreements during the years ended December 31, 2017 and 2016.
 In the opinion of management, the risk of recourse to the Bank is not significant and, accordingly, no liability has been established.